 I gritted my teeth.
 'Trust nothing, suspect everything' the meaning of that motto was double jointed to say the frigging least, Glaitis I knew meant herself as well, she could in all truth never be trusted, ever.

 I knew why Taryst would ask me to spy on her.
 He was a paranoid, psychotic but from time to time I could not help suspect that Glaitis had some hidden agenda that was far, far bigger than me, bigger than even Taryst's corporation.

-I could only hazard a guess how large that goal truly was.
-I was only some pawn in that plan, yet every time a strange, strong feeling in me had made me deny it, some feeling that was foreign and strange to me.
+I could only hazard a guess how large that goal indeed was.
+I was some pawn in that plan, yet every time a strange, powerful feeling in me had made me deny it, some feeling that was foreign and strange to me.

-"Take your time young Attelus," said Taryst, "it is hard favour to ask, I understand completely."
+"Take your time young Attelus," said Taryst, "it is a hard favour to ask, I understand completely."

 "No!"
 I stepped forward, "I have made up my mind!"

 I left Taryst's quarters, trying hard to mask my haste.
-On the way out I had almost forgot to retrieve my Lhos.
+On the way out I had almost forgotten to retrieve my Lhos.
 Lucky for the guard I didn't.